unrowdy/radio/README.md

   * pass more data around vs including modules everywhere
   * index.html still has canvas
-  * more than two levels of keyboard volume
+  * volume indicator would be nice cause it is laggy
   * keyboard presets are kinda hacky, also allow ten
   * clean up visualizer on/off code
     * also the waterfall down was kinda cool